Dashboards and forms

-From Pivot you can access the Pivot Editor, a tool for creating and editing visualizations.
+From Pivot you can access the Pivot Editor, a robust tool for creating and editing visualizations.
 Pivot Editor provides more options for defining a visualization than the Visualization Editor because it matches properties in the visualization with their definition in the pivot.
-See Design Pivot Charts and Visualizations with the Pivot Editor for details.
+For more information, See Design Pivot Charts and Visualizations with the Pivot Editor for details.

 Splunk Enterprise Source Editor

 For many features, you need to edit the source simple XML code.
 Splunk Enterprise provides a source editor that you can use to edit either simple XML or HTML.